 Chibale Zambia: types of spirit possession

 Chibale Zambia: types of spirit possession.
-There are several types of spirit possession in Chibale: Kaluwe, Ciwila and Mwami possession.
-Other types of possession have disappeared, Mashabe, or nearly disappeared, Moba.
-There is a long tradition in the region of spirits possessing people to perform specific tasks: important communal work, notably hunting, singing, dancing and bringing (new) songs, and problem solving including healing.
+There are several types of spirit possession in Chibale: Kaluwe, Ciwila, and Mwami possession.
+Types of possession that have disappeared or nearly disappeared are Mashabe and Moba, respectively.
+There is a long tradition in the region of spirits possessing people to perform specific tasks: important communal work, notably hunting; singing, dancing and bringing (new) songs; and problem-solving, including healing.
 Many articles on this site cover spirit possession and its related music, dance, texts, and rituals.
 For an overview, click here.

 Kaluwe possession

-Kaluwe possession is the kuwilwo ku milimo, the spirit possession for important work.
-The Kaluwe mediums, baKaluwe, are hunters themselves or help hunters.
-They tell the hunter where to go and at what time.
-To a lesser degree, they may also help other food producers and performers of important communal work.
+Kaluwe possession is kuwilwo ku milimo, spirit possession for important work.
+The Kaluwe mediums, baKaluwe, are hunters themselves or assist hunters.
+They tell hunters where and when to go.
+To a lesser extent, they may also help other food producers and performers of important communal work.

-In the past, they were of importance in the rituals to open and close a hunt or series of hunts.
-And, they were able to solve adversity, ishamo, in hunting or other important work.
+In the past, they were important in the rituals to open and close a hunt or a series of hunts.
+They were also able to resolve adversity, ishamo, in hunting or other important work.

 The possessing spirits are spirits of deceased famous hunters.
-Kaluwe itself does not possess.
-It is a nature spirit, also called mwenshang’ombe or mwishang’ombe: the one staying with the herds.
-At the same time, it has vague historical connotations: a very great hunter who lived long ago in Kola or even earlier.1Grevisse (1956: 100) says that certain of his Basanga informants state that Kaluwe or Luwe is the spirit of the great Kunda (in Congo) hunter Bili Kiluwe.
-Mbidi Kiluwe was the one to bring ‘kingly manners’, and more, to the Luba.
-He is connected to the founders of the Luba, Lunda and Bemba kingdoms (see de Heusch 1972:10).
+Kaluwe itself does not possess; it is a nature spirit, also called mwenshang’ombe or mwishang’ombe: the one who stays with the herds.
+At the same time, it has vague historical connotations: a very great hunter who lived long ago in Kola or even earlier.1Grevisse (1956: 100) states that certain of his Basanga informants claim that Kaluwe or Luwe is the spirit of the great Kunda (in Congo) hunter Bili Kiluwe.
+Mbidi Kiluwe was the one who brought ‘kingly manners’, and more, to the Luba.
+He is connected to the founders of the Luba, Lunda, and Bemba kingdoms (see de Heusch 1972:10).
 Buluwe is the Luba word for the art of hunting and fishing.
-The cult for Kaluwe possibly replaced or was a rekindling of an older cult for Mulenga wa Mpanga.
+The cult for Kaluwe possibly replaced, or was a rekindling of, an older cult for Mulenga wa Mpanga.

 Forms of Kaluwe possession

 As with Ciwila possession, there are three forms of Kaluwe possession.
 Firstly, there is the successful Kaluwe mediumship that is linked to the central cults of old.
 These mediums lead groups of hunters to their prey and lead hunting rituals.
-Then, there are Kaluwe mediums who come and help these famous mediums in guiding hunters and rituals.
-And, there are Kaluwe possessed who are members of a cult of affliction group, led by a shing’anga (Mashabe and, later, Mwami).
-They mostly perform in the rituals that the cult group organises.
+Then, there are Kaluwe mediums who assist these famous mediums in guiding hunters and rituals.
+And, there are Kaluwe-possessed who are members of a cult of affliction group, led by a shing’anga (Mashabe and, later, Mwami).
+They mostly perform in the rituals organised by the cult group.

-There have long been external parties who believe hunting is poaching.
-Since then, rituals involving Kaluwe mediums are performed in secret.
+For a long time, external parties have viewed hunting as poaching.
+Since then, rituals involving Kaluwe mediums have been performed in secret.

 Also see Kaluwe songs and dances.